matteo-collina/RSP/README.md

 GPSP is composed of 4 elements:

-1. A 2 GoPros array *(3 supported)*
+1. A GoPros array *(up to 3 supported)*
 2. A GoPros Sync script
 3. A data manager and Image Enhancment software
-4. A Metashape script to scale the model
+4. A series of Metashape scripts to scale the model

 ### 1. GoPros Array